forestgrape/coronavirus/1_introduction/suggestions.md

 * Measure the temperature several times every day and best in the same situations and record the values.
 An increased temperature can be an early sign of a possible Sars-CoV-2 infection.
 However many people have only a slight increase, which doesn't "meet the definition of fever", see [Covid-19 symptoms](../3_medical/covid19.md#symptoms).
 Keep in mind that the temperature varies during a day and with the activities performed.
 That's why several measurements.

-    > It's time [for medicine] to move on from digitalization schemes to a continuous color-space.
+    > It's time [for medicine] to move on from digitalization schemes to a continuous color-space and individuality.
 There's no hard border for fever at 37.5 or at 38 degrees.

 ## Estimate and Adaptive Planning
-While we often prefer straight plans, adaptive planning is more suitable here.
+While we often prefer straight plans, adaptive planning can be needed in Covid times.
 Like a game plan where one starts with a plan but needs to adapt depending on the moves of the adversary players.
 Viruses behave like adversary players and unpredictability/randomness is involved.
 One reason is that virions don't move on their own and so their movement is mostly random.
 Nevertheless probabilities can be estimated.
 E.g. a few days before visiting the grand grand parents, going out late every evening in densely populated pubs is not the best idea.
-However even if all precautions are taken, there is some probability that one falls sick, in that case it is important to withdraw from social gatherings.
+However even if all precautions are taken, there is some probability that one falls sick before the visit, in this case the right step is possibly to withdraw from social gatherings.

 > For larger communities (above a few thousand people) planning works better since there is less randomness than for individuals.

 Increased infection probability:
-* **Increased Exposure to Viruses**:being in a densely populated and poorly ventilated indoor spaces or close range face to face talking
+* *Increased Exposure to Viruses:* Being in a densely populated and poorly ventilated indoor spaces.
-* **Increased Susceptibility to Viruses**: diminished immune system and increased inhalation of air (e.g. sports, high altitude)
+* *Increased Susceptibility to Viruses:* Diminished immune system (long party nights) and increased inhalation of air (e.g. sports, high altitude)

 Keeping benefits and risks in mind:
-* whether, when and what to do and care about
+* Whether, when and what to do and care about
-* whether to take additional carefulness otherwhere.
-E.g. in the Tour the France not a single cyclist has caught Covid-19 [to check] despite excessive sports diminishes the immune system.
-This likely because they were able to reduce exposure to viruses by being careful and overall a good organization.
+* Whether to take additional carefulness otherwhere.
+E.g. in the Tour the France 2020 not a single cyclist has caught Covid-19 [to confirm] despite excessive sports diminishes the immune system.
+Likely they were able to reduce exposure to viruses by being careful and a good overall organization.

 ## Respect and Take Care
 > *We all should be able to live the life we want, as long that's respecting the rest of the world doing so too.* That needs compromises.
 Every day compromises are searched, negotiated, found and enabled - thanks to everybody!
 We live in groups with complex interactions, so *we* stands for groups of friends, families, communities, societies, countries and even us all.

-Respecting others having a different view of Covid yields an intermediate approach: base protections enabling people to avoid it, but not narrowing others much.
+Respecting others to handle and view Covid differently yields an approach with base protections: enabling people to avoid it, but not narrowing others much.

 * Precautions/Protection measures in place in public spaces which everybody needs to use.
 * In *non* general public settings respecting everybody to take/resume/go on with the lifestyle preferred - a considerate lifestyle of course.
 Depending on the epidemiological situation protections measures can be community/local decisions.
 E.g. universities provide both on campus and off campus studying.

-Note: overall cases need to be kept lower in cold season, since self protection is more difficult due to aerosol transmission (good fitting high filtration mask are likely needed).
+Note: In cold seasons, overall cases need to be kept lower, since self protection is more difficult due to aerosol transmission (e.g. good fit high filtration masks) and severe Covid is much more likely in indoor dry air (heated or air-conditioned).

 > ### Communities and Societies
 > Many tasks and challenges are solved best or can only be solved by groups.
 Even small groups often need some organization, guiding and rules to work.
 For large groups such as societies these points are even more important.
 The better group members understand each other, understand the task and work together, the more liberal the settings and relaxed the rules can be.